survivejs/react-book/manuscript/06_react_and_flux.md

 Now we have an application that can restore its state based on `localStorage`.
 It would be fairly simple to replace the backend with something else.
 We would just need to implement the storage interface again.

-In the current solution persistency logic is decoupled with `App`.
+In the current solution persistency logic is coupled with `App`.
 Given it would be nice to reuse it elsewhere, we can extract it to a higher order component.
 Let's do that next.

 ## Extracting Higher Order Components